2024 Rhode Island Democratic presidential primary

-The 2024 Rhode Island Democratic presidential primary was held on April 2, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-34 delegates to the Democratic National Convention will be allocated to presidential candidates.
+The 2024 Rhode Island Democratic presidential primary was held on April 2, 2024, as part of the Democratic Party primaries for the 2024 presidential election, alongside three other contests on the day.
+26 delegates to the Democratic National Convention were allocated, with 9 additional unpledged delegates.

-President Biden won every county.
-Uncommitted, fueled by protest votes due to the Gaza war, received more than 14% of the vote and 1 delegate.
-The Rhode Island Democratic Socialists of America led the uncommitted campaign.
+President Joe Biden won every county, but the campaign for uncommitted delegates, fueled by protest votes due to the Gaza war, came very close to 15% statewide and reached the threshold and 1 delegate in the 2nd congressional district.
+The Rhode Island chapter of the Democratic Socialists of America took a leading role in the Vote Uncommitted RI campaign, but the delegate spot was filled by a Jewish American anti-war activist.

 Candidates

-The following candidates have been certified to appear on the ballot in Rhode Island.
+The following candidates appeared on the ballot in Rhode Island: